 As finances permitted, the Bulletin steadily improved, and in 1981 became a proper magazine format of 16 pages.
 In 1989, it won a national prize for railway societies’ magazines.
 In 1993, it was renamed ‘Pines Express’ – over 300 editions have now been printed, still publishing new material about the S&D, over half a century since the line’s demise.
 Back copies are available to read or download in the Members’ Area of this website.

 Individual Trust members and the Trust itself have published numerous books on aspects of the railway, plus reprints of Working Timetables stretching back to 1902.
 They vary from the personal memories of former S&D railwaymen, such as the legendary S&D driver Donald Beale (this was recently re-issued), to more technical matters, such as ‘Alfred Whitaker and the Tablet Apparatus’.
-In addition to written material, numerous audio recordings of staff reminiscences have been compiled and continue to be available on CD.
+In addition to written material, numerous audio recordings of staff reminiscences have been compiled and, originally issued on cassette tape and CD, are now available as digital downloads from our website.

 The Trust has had an active sales facility since the early days of the Circle, selling books, memorabilia, garments featuring the SDJR crest, limited edition model wagons, etc. This has developed into a thriving online shop which now contributes greatly to the Trust’s income.
 Additionally, mobile sales stands have been present around the country at model railway exhibitions, traction engine rallies and other outdoor events.
 Until 2020, there was also a Trust shop at Washford station.